tongwu-msft/azure-rest-api-specs/api-index/index.md

 Now that you've completed registration of your client application, we can move to your client's code, where we will add code to create the REST request and handle the response.

 ## Create the request
-Now lets review the structure for the first 3 of the 5 components we discussed earlier.
+Now lets build the first 3 of the 5 components we discussed earlier.
 First we need to acquire the access token from Azure AD, which we will use in our request message header.

 #### Acquire an access token

-There are essentially 2 ways of interacting with Azure AD to obtain an access token:
+In order for your client application to prove it's authenticity when making secured REST API requests, it needs to acquire and present an access token.
+Once you have a valid client registration, there are essentially 2 ways of interacting with Azure AD to acquire an access token:

-- Using platform/language-neutral HTTPS requests against Azure AD's service endpoints, which is the focus of this section
+- Using platform/language-neutral requests to Azure AD's OAuth2 service endpoints, which is the focus of this section
-- If you prefer to use platform/language-specific client libraries to manage token acquisition instead, you can use the Azure AD Authentication Libraries instead.
+- Using platform/language-specific client libraries, as supported by the Azure AD Authentication Libraries.
+The libraries provide asynchronous wrappers for the OAuth2 and OpenID Connect endpoint requests, and more robust token handling features such as caching and refresh token management.
 For more details, including reference documentation, library downloads, and sample code, please see [Azure Active Directory Authentication Libraries](https://azure.microsoft.com/documentation/articles/active-directory-authentication-libraries/).

-In order for your client to prove it's authenticity when making secured REST API requests, it needs to acquire and present an access token.
-The instructions provided in this section make no assumptions about your client's platform or language/script, only that it has the ability to send/receive HTTPS requests.
+As such, the instructions provided in this section make no assumptions about your client's platform or language/script, only that it has the ability to send/receive HTTPS requests and parse the response message header/body content.

 1. Obtain an access token from Azure AD, for the service/resource you wish to access.

     Azure AD exposes service endpoints to facilitate application integration, and the 2 you will be interested in using are the /authorize and /token endpoints.
 How you use those endpoints will be dependent on your application's registration, and the type of [authorization grant flow](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#authorization-grant) required in order to support your application at runtime.

     For the purposes of this article, we will assume that your client will be using one of the following authorization grant flows.
-Follow the instructions for each to acquire the access token you will use in step #2:
+Follow the instructions for each to acquire the access token you will use in the remaining sections:

  - **Authorization code grant**: can be used by both web and native clients, and requires credentials from a signed-in end-user in order to delegate resource access to the client application.
 This grant uses the /authorize endpoint to obtain an authorization code (in response to user sign-in/consent), and the /token endpoint to exchange the authorization code for an access token.